 Cons: Being your own boss, creating your own products, and setting your own hours is a myth if you do it 24-7.
 Work-life balance gets pretty skewed and boundaries get blurry when you work for yourself.
 I’m working on this.

-This almost didn’t make the cut because I’m NOT doing a great job of selling my art as a way to make money remotely.
+This almost didn’t make the cut because I’m NOT doing a great job of selling my art as a way to make money as a full-time RVer.
 However, I did sell two pieces–on a fluke–at an art auction in Bend, Oregon.

 Let me explain what I make.
 I collect random objects from our travels–pieces of wire, springs, plastic thingies, and toys/parts from thrift stores–then I deconstruct them and reconstruct them into new forms.
 It’s such a fun art form because I never know what’s going to emerge.

 I was thumbing through the local paper and saw that an art show fundraiser was happening the next day.
 Luckily, I was able to enter two pieces just before the deadline.

 Shockingly, there were exactly two people who wanted my art and I sold both pieces!